stormtrooper01/Project_Flutter/README.md

 This particular application is written in Flutter, which is an open-source UI software development kit created by Google.
 It is used to develop cross platform applications for Android, iOS, Linux, Mac, Windows, Google Fuchsia and the web from a single codebase.

 ## 🛠 Features
+- Sign up or sign in if you already have an account
 - Create personal account
-- Sign up with Google
 - Choose from many options
 - Search for favourite food
 - Order anything you want
 - Add items to a cart
-- Pay with debit/credit card

 ## 📱 Screenshots